Dental Implants in Scripps Ranch

 Not everyone is a good candidate for dental implants.
 If you have a weak jawbone that cannot support the implant post, or you are in poor health or have a chronic illness that affects your ability to recover from a surgical procedure, dental implants are probably not a good option for you.
+Dental implants are also not an optimal choice if you are young and your jawbone is still growing, or if you are currently pregnant.
 Dr. Santoro can discuss other tooth replacement options, such as a dental bridge or partial denture, which may be more suitable for your needs.

 There are a few steps to the dental implant placement process.

 First, the implant post will be placed in your jawbone during a surgical procedure.
 A small opening will be created in your jawbone where the tooth fell out, and the implant post will be secured to the bone.
 If the implants are meant to support a denture appliance, more than one post will be placed in your jawbone.